MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 Before you start Surface Hub 3 for the first time, ensure that you have the following:

-- An account with admin privileges
+- A resource account with a [supported Microsoft Teams Rooms license](/microsoftteams/rooms/rooms-licensing).
+We recommend use of the Teams Rooms Pro license.
-- A resource account with a [supported Microsoft Teams Rooms license](/microsoftteams/rooms/rooms-licensing)
+- A one-time passcode provided by your Teams Rooms Pro portal admin.

 > [!TIP]
 > For guidance about deploying Microsoft Teams Rooms on Windows, see: [Deployment overview](/microsoftteams/rooms/rooms-deploy).
 For an overview of requirements to get the most out of Microsoft Teams Rooms, see: [Prepare your environment](/microsoftteams/rooms/rooms-prep).

-When you first start Surface Hub 3, the device automatically enters first-time Setup mode to guide you through account configuration and related settings.
+When you first start Surface Hub 3, the device automatically enters first-time Windows Setup mode as well as first time setup of the Microsoft Teams Rooms application, which guides you through logging in with a pre-configured device account.

 ## Use provisioning packages in Enterprise environments